Forum Scholar’s Guild: Analysis of Sermon Zero

 ...and then Sermon Zero Revealed!

 Now comes the difficult decision.
-I wrestled with this for days, and I wasn't sure if I wanted to post any information, thus, ruining it for some.
-In the end, I was reminded of one of my earlier quotes from this thread:
+I wrestled with this for days, and I wasn't sure if I wanted to post the answers, and ruin the discovery for someone else.
+In the end, I was reminded of one of my earlier quotes from the thread:

 "Knowledge is truly precious--like gold, diamonds and jewelry.
 But some seek to amass it all for themselves!
 When it is taken and shared with others, they are afraid.
 Afraid of what might be learned."